KatPfeifer/educational-phaser-game-template/egdd.md

 ## Prerequisite Knowledge

-- Molar ratios
-- Mole fractions
+- Students will be able to define the terms Molar ratios and Mole fractions

 # Objects/Entities